-Once you're enrolled in Medicare, you're no longer eligible to make or receive tax-free contributions to an HSA.
-This means that any contributions made by you or the university after your Medicare coverage begins are considered ineligible and are potentially subject to a 6% excise tax and income taxes until they're removed from your account.
-Additionally, if you lose your HSA eligibility partway through the year, your annual contribution limit (the most you can contribute to your account during the year) is prorated based on the number of months you were eligible (i.e., not enrolled in Medicare).
+When you enroll in Medicare, you're no longer eligible to make or receive tax-free contributions to an HSA.
+This means that any contributions made by you or the university after you enroll in Medicare are considered ineligible and potentially subject to a 6% excise tax and income taxes.